Dungyichao/Digital_Signal_Processing/README.md

 Nearly all DACs operate by holding the last value until another sample is received.
 This is called a <b>zeroth-order hold</b>, the DAC equivalent of the sample-and-hold used during ADC.
 (A first-order hold is straight lines between the points, a second-order hold uses parabolas, etc.).
 The zeroth-order hold produces the staircase appearance.
 However, in the frequency domain, the zeroth-order hold results in high frequency amplitude reduction and will have the shape like sin(πx)/(πx) (called sinc function)

 ### 2.1.4 Analog Filters
 Three types of analog filters are commonly used: <b>Chebyshev, Butterworth, and Bessel</b>.
 The complexity of each filter can be adjusted by selecting the number of <b>poles</b>.
-The more poles in a filter, the more electronics it requires, and the better it performs.
+The more poles in a filter (by cascading the building block showing below), the more electronics it requires, and the better it performs.
 The following is a common building block for analog filter design, the <b>modified Sallen-Key circuit</b>.

 <p align="center">
 <img src="/img/Modified-Sallen-Key.JPG" height="100%" width="100%">
 </p>

+The particular op amp use isn't critical, as long as the unity gain frequency is more than 30 to 100 times higher than the filter's cutoff frequency.
+This is an easy requirement as long as the filter's cutoff frequency is below about 100 kHz.

+However, integrated circuit is difficult to make resistors directly in silicon, so <b>switched capacitor filter</b> come to rescue.